The Spoore, Merry and Rixman Foundation

 - Financial Need is Paramount: Priority is given to families receiving Income Support or equivalent.
 Be prepared to provide detailed income statements and documentation of financial circumstances.

 - Plan Around Quarterly Meetings: With only four decision points per year and a 3-week advance submission requirement, timing is critical.
-Mark these dates and plan applications accordingly.
+Check the foundation website for current meeting dates and plan applications accordingly.

 - Broad Definition of “Educational”: The foundation interprets education widely - including sports equipment, musical instruments, and youth club facilities.
 Don't limit applications to formal academic needs.